ShanonPearce/ASH-Toolset/README.md

   ```
 Data files:

-HRIR, BRIR and filter datasets are required to run the app.
+HRIR, BRIR and filter datasets are required in the data folder to run the app.
 Due to large file sizes the data files are stored using google drive.\
 [Link to data folder](https://drive.google.com/drive/folders/1Yp3NQoxPji8y_DrR8azFvbteml8pTscJ?usp=drive_link)

 Optional: